Excepticon/excepticon-docs/articles/getting-started/asp-net-core.md

 }
 ```

-You project's `ApiKey` can be obtained from the Project Settings page for your project of the Excepticon web app.
+You project's API Key can be obtained from the Project Settings page for your project of the Excepticon web app.

-The `ApiKey` can also be stored and retrieved from an environment variable, an app setting on the Azure app service, Azure key vault, or any other registered configuration provider, as long as it is nested in an `Excepticon` subsection.
+The API Key can also be stored and retrieved from an environment variable, an app setting on the Azure app service, Azure key vault, or any other registered configuration provider, as long as it is nested in an `Excepticon` subsection.

 ### Alternatives

-Though storing the Excepticon ApiKey as a properly secured configuration setting and accessing it via a configuration provider is the preferred method, there is an overload for `.UseExcepticon()` that lets you pass your project's ApiKey directly in code:
+Though storing the Excepticon ApiKey as a properly secured configuration setting and accessing it via a configuration provider is the preferred method, there is an overload for `.UseExcepticon()` that lets you pass your project's API Key directly in code:

 ```csharp
 .UseExcepticon("{Your ApiKey Here}");